HugoBlox/hugo-blox-builder/exampleSite/content/post/managing-content.md

 Then edit the newly created file `content/project/my-project-name.md`.
 Either you can link the project to an external project website by setting the `external_link = "http://external-project.com"` variable at the top of the file, or you can add content (below the final `+++`) in order to render a project page on your website.

+## Create a talk

+To create a talk:

+    hugo new talk/my-talk-name.md

+Then edit the newly created file `content/talk/my-talk-name.md` with your full talk title and details.
+Note that many of the talk parameters are similar to the publication parameters.

 ## Removing content

-Generally, to remove content, simply delete the relevant file from your `content/post`, `content/publication`, `content/project`, or `content/home` folder.
+Generally, to remove content, simply delete the relevant file from your `content/post`, `content/publication`, `content/project`, or `content/talk` folder.

 ## View your updated site